Anya @ My Barcelona School

 How to find out when the school Open Days are?

 The schools themselves are often the best place to look for information about when their Open Days are to be held.
 However some schools are better at sharing this information than others.
 You might find the information on their websites, through social media or on billboards outside the school.
 The Concorsi (the body responsible for the school application process in Barcelona), has put the dates on their website.
 To search for the school you are interested in, go here.
+Please note, however, that many of the schools have not et published their Open Day dates.

 I hope you have found this post useful.
 If you want help with any aspect of this process, be it identifying suitable schools in your catchment area, support at Open Days or completing the application process on your behalf, get in touch!
 You can find out more about the services I offer here.